felixxwu/spotify-downloader/README.md

 Run the script again if your playlist changes, only new songs will be downloaded and anything that was removed from the playlist will also be deleted.

+## Download location

+By default, the files will be downloaded into a folder called `download` in this directory.
+To change it, change `downloadFolder` in `config.js`.
+For example, if you want to download the files straight to an external drive, set it to something like `E:/download'.

 ## Rate limits

 The main bottleneck if you are downloading hundreds of videos is YouTube, they will start to suspect bot activity if you download too quickly and will start to limit your activity.
-A safe rate from my testing is ~60 per hour (change this in `config.js` if you want).
+A safe rate from my testing is ~60 per hour (change this by setting `youtubeDownloadsPerHour` in `config.js` if you want).
 This rate may be increased using Firefox cookies, but may be more risky (see Firefox section in Dependencies below).

 ## Incorrectly downloaded songs